Ka mate kāinga tahi, ka ora kāinga rua.

 Writer in Residence.
 Rachel Friedlander recently travelled from France to spend 4 weeks in the Brian Wood Cottage in Blackball, in order to work on a memoir.
 She enjoyed the space and the interaction with the community.
 The cottage is available for such residencies for a fee of $100 per week.
 Enquiries to wkcultur@gmail.com

 After two successful productions of classics, Beckett's Endgame and Anouih's Antigone exploring the old Blackball bathhouse as a venue, last summer we produced Shakespeare's Tempest in a partnership between Kiwi/Possum Productions and DramaLab, Golden Bay. .
-The Bathhouse production for 2024 was a production of Bruce Mason's End of the Golden Weather, playing Jan 27&28.
+The Bathhouse production for 2024 was a production of Bruce Mason's End of the Golden Weather, playing Jan 27&28, and then Hokitika in June and Riverside Community, 23rd August.
+January, 2025 will see a production of Everyman, the medieval morality play, set in Gaza.

 Publications available: Performer a memoir by Paul Maunder.